bghira/SimpleTuner/OPTIONS.md

                         default strategy is to freeze all layers from 17 up.
                         This can be helpful when fine-tuning Stable Diffusion 2.1 on a new style.
+  --freeze_unet_strategy {none,bitfit}
+                        When freezing the UNet, we can use the 'none' or 'bitfit' strategy.
+The 'bitfit' strategy will freeze all weights, and leave bias thawed.
+The default strategy is to leave the full u-net thawed.
+Freezing the weights can improve convergence for finetuning.
+  --unet_attention_slice
+                        If set, will use attention slicing for the SDXL UNet.
+                        This is an experimental feature and is not recommended for general use.
+SD 2.x makes use of attention slicing on Apple MPS platform to avoid a NDArray size crash, but SDXL does not seem to require attention slicing on MPS.
+If memory constrained, try enabling it anyway.
   --print_filenames     If any image files are stopping the process eg. due to
                         corruption or truncation, this will help identify which is at fault.